 Tax filing obligations before and after Chapter 7 bankruptcy

 If you’ve filed for bankruptcy since you filed last year’s tax return, you still have to either file your tax return on time or get an extension.
-If you fail to do one of those two things, your bankruptcy case may end up being dismissed or converted.
+If you fail to do one of those two things, your case may end up being dismissed or converted.

-If you have a Chapter 7 bankruptcy filing, the bankruptcy trustee is responsible for filing an Internal Revenue Service (IRS) tax form (Form 1041) for the bankruptcy estate.
+If you have a Chapter 7 filing, the trustee is responsible for filing an Internal Revenue Service (IRS) tax form (Form 1041) for the bankruptcy estate.
 However, the individual with the bankruptcy is still responsible for filing their own Form 1040.

 You can’t discharge that as part of your current bankruptcy.
 If you owe a considerable amount, it may be wise to try to work out a payment plan with the IRS or the New York Department of Taxation and Finance.